SquareWheelBike/CloudBFG/readme.md

   - Once R0 is known, we can use it to estimate an OCV curve for a loaded discharge curve
   - This unloaded discharge curve will be used to estimate the K parameters of the battery, using Gen 2 estimation

+##### Results:

+- Estimated R0 using least square estimation
+- Results saw an average error of 4.39%, which I consider accurate enough to be used in the next generation of estimation

 ### Fourth Generation Estimation (untouched)

 - Incomplete curves will hopefully be able to be used, since it will be rare that a full discharge curve will be available.